Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 Tear trough implants is a surgical procedure that corrects tear trough deformity and/or eliminates dark circles under the eyes.
 The deformity is a depression of the medial lower eyelid where it meets the cheek.
 As we age, the dark circles under the eye becomes longer and starts to run down onto the cheek.
 For some people, it can run extremely deep.

-In a tear trough surgery, the goal is to restore volume in the lower eyelid/upper cheek area.
+During a tear trough surgery Philadelphia facial surgeon Dr. Morgenstern restores volume in the lower eyelid/upper cheek area using an implant.
 The implant is made of silicone, inserted through a small incision and placed over the bone mass under the eyelid.
 It can be removed but expected to stay in place.
-A tear trough implant procedure can be combined with a facelift, an upper eyelid and other facial surgeries.
+A tear trough implant procedure can be combined with a facelift, an upper eyelid surgery and other facial surgeries.
 There are no visible scars with the incision made on the outside of the eyelid.

 There is an alternative to a surgical procedure in the form of dermal fillers.
 The injection of the temporary filler under the hollow between the lower eyelid and cheek can reduce and smooth the appearance of eye bags and tear troughs.
 Eye bags are partly caused by the loss of volume in the mid-cheek.